openCARP-org/FACILE-RS/docs/joss/paper.md

 A typical GitLab CI/CD workflow for FACILE-RS is illustrated in \autoref{fig:facile-rs-workflow}.
 In this example, each time a commit is published, the different metadata files are automatically updated from the CodeMeta file.

-This workflow also includes an automated process for creating software releases, both on GitLab and on the research repository RADAR, which is triggered by creating a _pre-release_ tag (e.g. tag `pre-v0.1.0` for triggering the pipelines to create the release of `v0.1.0`).
+This workflow also includes an automated process for creating software releases, both on GitLab and on the research repository RADAR, which is triggered by creating a _pre-release_ tag (e.g. tag `pre-v0.1.0` for triggering the pipelines to create release `v0.1.0`).
 During the _pre-release_ phase, a DOI is reserved on RADAR and the software metadata associated with the release is updated.
-Once this is done, the proper release tag as well as the GitLab and RADAR releases are created automatically.
+Then, the proper release tag as well as the GitLab and RADAR releases are created automatically.

 For more information on the implementation of such workflows, we refer to [the tutorials](https://git.opencarp.org/openCARP/FACILE-RS/-/tree/master/docs/tutorials) provided in the FACILE-RS repository.